rust-lang/rust-forge/src/triagebot/transfer.md

 ## Configuration

+> [!NOTE]
+> This feature is [enabled by default](https://github.com/rust-lang/triagebot/blob/master/rust-lang.triagebot.toml) in the rust-lang organization.

 The source repository must have an empty `transfer` table to enable transfers *from* that repository.
 Issues can be transferred to any repository in the rust-lang org (that has triagebot enabled).

 ```toml